-The odds of developing leg ulcers increase with age, and they are often hereditary — in other words, if your parents had ulcers, you are more likely to develop them.
+The odds of developing leg ulcers increase with age, and they’re often hereditary — in other words, if your parents had leg ulcers, you’re more likely to develop them.

 The symptoms of leg ulcers can vary depending on their exact cause.
-The ulcers are often painful.
-Sometimes, however, due to nerve damage from mismanaged diabetes, ulcers present with no pain.
-This lack of pain is one reason why many patients misdiagnose themselves and fail to seek medical treatment.
+Ulcers are often painful.
+But sometimes ulcers present with no pain.
+This is due to nerve damage from mismanaged diabetes.
+A lack of pain is one reason why many patients misdiagnose themselves and fail to seek medical treatment.

 - open sores

 - pus in the affected area